HobbyChop/sDS/README.md

 Send a Program Change on a channel to change its voice (0 pulse, 1 sample, 2 noise, 3 FM), so any channel can be any voice.
 The LAB follows along.

+Semi is the same per-channel layout as Mono, but each channel can play
+chords: extra notes borrow from a shared pool of six spare voices (first come, first served) using that channel's settings.
+The pool is shared across all channels, so a big chord on one channel uses it up.

 Poly turns the whole synth into one instrument that plays chords.
 Choose its voice (pulse, sample, noise, or FM) in the LAB, by Program Change, or with CC 21.

-Channel 10 is always a General MIDI drum kit in both modes.
-The note number picks the drum (36 kick, 38 snare, 42 closed hat, 46 open hat, and so on);
+Channel 10 is always a General MIDI drum kit in every mode.
+The note number picks the drum (36 kick, 38 snare, 42 closed hat, 46 open hat, and so on).
-the DRUMS page in the LAB sets the overall drum level.
+The DRUMS page in the LAB tweaks the kit: pick a drum, then set its tune, decay, level, and pan, plus the master level for all of them.

 Pitch bend defaults to two semitones and honours the standard RPN bend-range message for wider ranges; note velocity sets loudness.